franciscopalmeromoya/single-particle-tracking/README.md

 ---

+## Acknowledgements

+This library builds upon the original Python implementation by [Edo van Veen](https://github.com/edovanveen).
+We are grateful for his work, which served as the foundation for this version.
+If you find this library useful, please also consider acknowledging his contributions.

 ## Contact

 For questions, feedback, or support, please open an issue in the repository or contact me by email.